Hiroshima survivor shifts search for victims from U.S. to Europe

 "I couldn't even see the 10 fingers on my hands," he said, raising his palms for emphasis.
 He crawled out of the river and saw a woman walking towards him.

 "She was swaying ... and holding something white.
-I realised she was holding the contents of her stomach."
+I realized she was holding the contents of her stomach."

 The sounds of B-29 bombers filled the air and Mori, thinking another bomb was on the way, ran, stumbling over corpses.